ghamzak/SKIP/README.md

    -wiki_plm_path WIKI_PLM_PATH -finetune
    ```

-   where `-ckpt_dir` denotes the directory where checkpoints will be stored.
+   where `-ckpt_dir` denotes the directory where checkpoints will be stored, `-train_set` and `-dev_set` denote the preprocessed train and dev splits,

-   `CPNET_PATH` should point to the retrieved ConceptNet knowledge triples.  `STATE_VERB_PATH` should point to the co-appearance verb set of entity states.
+`-cpnet_path` denites the json file containing all types of symbolic knowledge that we want to feed into the model while training, and `-state_verb` should point to the co-appearance verb set of entity states.
 My copy of these two files are stored in `ConceptNet/result/`.
-Please refer to `ConceptNet/` for more details of generating these files from scratch.
+Please refer to the README file under `ConceptNet/` directory for more details of generating these files from scratch.

-   `CPNET_PLM_PATH` should point to the BERT model pre-fine-tuned on ConCeptNet triples. `WIKI_PLM_PATH` should point to the BERT model pre-fine-tuned on Wiki paragraphs.
-My copy of pre-fine-tuned encoders are stored in [Google Drive](https://drive.google.com/drive/folders/1i0rFPx5DKUXXgoaqlyYsEHLqPonz1yWF?usp=sharing).
-Please refer to `wiki/` and `finetune/` for more details of collecting Wiki paragraphs and fine-tuning BERT encoders.
+   `-cpnet_plm_path` denotes the directory in which the results of fine-tuning a BERT encoder on the symbolic knowledge of your choice is stored, and `-wiki_plm_path` denotes the directory in which the results of fine-tuning a BERT encoder on additional Wikipedia articles containing procedural texts is stored.
+My copy of these fine-tuned encoders are stored in [Google Drive](https://drive.google.com/drive/folders/1i0rFPx5DKUXXgoaqlyYsEHLqPonz1yWF?usp=sharing) --> change this.
+Please refer to the README files under `wiki/` and `finetune/` directories for more details of collecting Wiki paragraphs and fine-tuning BERT encoders.

    Some useful training arguments: